 The Butter Tart Recipe portion is from the Best of Bridge

 There are so many delicious ways to enjoy Saskatoon berries!
 Now that I’ve got a stash of them in the freezer I’m going to use them in a few other recipes this winter!
-There’s just nothing like having fresh fruit & veggies at your fingertips all year round!
-I hope you enjoyed this post and got to know Saskatoon berries a little better!
+There’s just nothing like having fresh fruit & veggies at your fingertips all year round.
+I hope you enjoyed this post and got to know Saskatoon berries a little better.
 Now I’m off to enjoy another tart…because I can. 😉

-If you’re looking for more Saskatoon Berry recipes, this Saskatoon Galette is one of our favourites!
+This Saskatoon Galette is one of our favourites!